updated Last minute

 Description

-Our home and farm have been in our family for four generations.
-It is located near Elroy, Wisconsin and is in the heart of the Driftless Region, where the hills, rivers, and rock formations in this area are famous for predating the last Ice Age.
-It is a region of small family dairies, and local farmers raising crops, cattle, horses, bison, sheep, goats and poultry.
+Our home and homestead have been part of our family for four generations, going back to the 1930’s.
+Located near Elroy, Wisconsin, in the heart of the beautiful Driftless Region, our property sits among rolling hills, streams, forests, and unique rock formations that predate the last Ice Age.
+The area is known for its small family farms and rich agricultural traditions, with local families raising dairy cattle, horses, sheep, goats, poultry, and other livestock.

 • Types of help and learning opportunities